 Evidence of Highly-Acclaimed International Achievement

 There was one thing the 29 Asian and African nations shared in common: colonialism.
 They went through the exact same pain of being a slave in their own motherland.
-After ages of fighting against the oppression.
-More and more countries surfaced to independence.
+After ages of fighting against oppression.
+More and more countries surfaced for independence.

 However, some were still dwelling under the suffocating authoritarian shadow of an unjust regime.
 To top it off, there were two giant blocks that further divided the world.
 The West Block led by the US was a keen supporter of capitalism.
 Uni Soviet was orchestrating the East Block which was all about communism.

 The fear of another devastating series of world wars was undeniably real.
 Asia and Africa decided to take real diplomatic action for the sake of humanity.
 Finally, at the break of dawn on April 18, 1955, the Asian-African Conference began.
 Delegations from Pakistan, Iran, China, Nepal, Egypt, Ethiopia, and more gathered to brainstorm.

 The seven-day event ended on April 24.
 Resulting in a joint political statement the Dasasila Bandung.
 The entire ten points of Dasasila Bandung promoted human rights, each nation’s sovereignty, and peace.
 Despite its very young age, Indonesia successfully managed to pull off this transcontinental discussion.

 Gedung Merdeka witnessed and recorded each moment in its echoing thick walls.
 A quarter-century later, in 1980, the government turned the building into a museum.
 It is physical memorabilia to pay tribute to the historical conference.